Chadokar/stir-assignment/README.md

    ```

 ## Setting Up Web Proxy:
-To use a proxy with Selenium: Create a file valid_proxies.txt and add proxies inside that
+To use a proxy with Selenium, Create a file valid_proxies.txt and add proxies inside that with each proxy in different line

 ## Running the Application: